I have all the best intentions when it comes to cooking with the small one but it doesn’t always work out.

 - Pre-heat the oven to 200C/180C Fan/Gas 6.
 Line 2 baking trays with baking paper.
 Beat the butter and caster sugar together.
 Beat in the egg yolk.

 - Add the flour and mixed spice, and mix to form a stiff dough.
 If the mixture is a little dry, add 1-2 tsp of milk(we found it really wet and added more flour)

 - Roll out half the dough on a lightly floured surface to a thickness of 5mm.
 Bend a 10cm round metal cutter to an egg shape – ask an adult to do this.
 Stamp out 17 biscuits.
 Arrange on a baking sheet.
 Re-roll the dough and repeat.(or just cut out as circles and stretch slightly – same thing)

 - Bake for 10 minutes, until pale golden.
 Leave to cool on the baking trays for 5 minutes, then put on a rack to cool completely.

 - Lightly beat the egg white until frothy.
 Gradually beat in the icing sugar until the icing is smooth.

 - Put in bowls and colour each one diferently.
 Ice the biscuits and decorate.
 Leave to set.

-This was great fun to make and William enjoyed helping, they taste yummy and would make great treats or presents.
+This was great fun to make and the mancub enjoyed helping, they taste yummy and would make great treats or presents.